1. What is the Stanford University Wind Symphony?

 3. How many people are in the Wind Symphony?

-There is no set member number, but generally there are between 55-60 members.
+There is no set member number, but generally, there are between 55-60 players.

 4. How many concerts do you perform?